aka7/cis-rhel-ansible-audit/README.md

 # LOGS and REPORTS

 Custom logs, if custom_reporter plugin is enabled, you can find logs in reports/raw dir.  if dir doesn't exists, it will create it.
-These logs are generated so we can then run scripts to generate fancy report.
-CSV fail can be opened in excel to view at a glace on which controls failed.
+These logs are generated so we can then run scripts to generate fancy report. .csv can be opened in excel to view at a glance on which controls failed.

 ```
 reports/raw/${date}/${hostname}-${date}.json